raman-chumber/chickencoop-wiki/Lab 10: Voltage sensor with Solar Panel and Raspberry Pi.md

 ##Functions

-INA219() constructs the class.
+* INA219() constructs the class.
 The arguments, are:

-shunt_ohms: The value of the shunt resistor in Ohms (mandatory).
+* shunt_ohms: The value of the shunt resistor in Ohms (mandatory).

-max_expected_amps: The maximum expected current in Amps (optional).
+* max_expected_amps: The maximum expected current in Amps (optional).

-address: The I2C address of the INA219, defaults to 0x40 (optional).
+* address: The I2C address of the INA219, defaults to 0x40 (optional).

-configure() configures and calibrates how the INA219 will take measurements.
+* configure() configures and calibrates how the INA219 will take measurements.
 The arguments, which are all optional, are:

-voltage_range: The full scale voltage range, this is either 16V or 32V, represented by one of the following constants (optional).
+* voltage_range: The full scale voltage range, this is either 16V or 32V, represented by one of the following constants (optional).

-gain: The gain, which controls the maximum range of the shunt voltage, represented by one of the following constants (optional).
+* gain: The gain, which controls the maximum range of the shunt voltage, represented by one of the following constants (optional).

-bus_adc: The bus ADC resolution (9, 10, 11, or 12-bit), or set the number of samples used when averaging results, represented by one of the following constants (optional).
+* bus_adc: The bus ADC resolution (9, 10, 11, or 12-bit), or set the number of samples used when averaging results, represented by one of the following constants (optional).

-shunt_adc: The shunt ADC resolution (9, 10, 11, or 12-bit), or set the number of samples used when averaging results, represented by one of the following constants (optional).
+* shunt_adc: The shunt ADC resolution (9, 10, 11, or 12-bit)

-ADC_9BIT: 9 bit, conversion time 84us.

-ADC_10BIT: 10 bit, conversion time 148us.

-voltage() Returns the bus voltage in volts (V).
+* voltage() Returns the bus voltage in volts (V).

-supply_voltage() Returns the bus supply voltage in volts (V).
+* supply_voltage() Returns the bus supply voltage in volts (V).
 This is the sum of the bus voltage and shunt voltage.
 A DeviceRangeError exception is thrown if current overflow occurs.

-current() Returns the bus current in milliamps (mA).
+* current() Returns the bus current in milliamps (mA).
 A DeviceRangeError exception is thrown if current overflow occurs.

-power() Returns the bus power consumption in milliwatts (mW).
+* power() Returns the bus power consumption in milliwatts (mW).
 A DeviceRangeError exception is thrown if current overflow occurs.

-shunt_voltage() Returns the shunt voltage in millivolts (mV).
+* shunt_voltage() Returns the shunt voltage in millivolts (mV).
 A DeviceRangeError exception is thrown if current overflow occurs.

-current_overflow() Returns 'True' if an overflow has occured.
+* current_overflow() Returns 'True' if an overflow has occured.
 Alternatively handle the DeviceRangeError exception as shown in the examples above.

-sleep() Put the INA219 into power down mode.
+* sleep() Put the INA219 into power down mode.

-wake() Wake the INA219 from power down mode.
+* wake() Wake the INA219 from power down mode.

-reset() Reset the INA219 to its default configuration.
+* reset() Reset the INA219 to its default configuration.

 ##Connection